-The study proposal is an integral part of your Scientific Research and Collections Permit Application with California State Parks (CSP).
-Each proposal is carefully reviewed by experts and non-experts in your field to assess anticipated merits (e.g., benefits to the State Park System, application to resource management and conservation, and contributions to scientific knowledge), as well as potential impacts to park resources, operations, and visitors.
-Thus, ensure that sufficient detail is included in your proposal for a thorough and effective assessment of all aspects of your proposed activities.
+Your study proposal is an integral part of your application for a scientific research and collecting permit within the California State Park System.
+When developing your study proposal, please provide sufficient detail so that a professional scientist, who may not be a specialist in your particular field, can understand exactly what you plan to do.
+Your proposal will be carefully evaluated to assess its anticipated merits (e.g., benefits to the State Park System, application to resource management, contributions to scientific knowledge) as well as its potential impacts on park resources, operations, and visitors.